-When presenting efficient approximation algorithms, one typically discuss algorithms that given an input find an almost-optimal solution with respect to some desired objective function.
-After all, in many settings, one seeks a solution rather than merely its value, and typically finding such solutions enables to determine their value (thus making the positive result stronger).
-However, when presenting negative results (i.e., hardness of approximation results), it is natural to consider the possibly easier task of approximating the value of an optimal solution (rather than finding the solution itself).
-This makes the negative result stronger, and typically makes the argument more clear.
+When constructing efficient approximation algorithms, one typically presents algorithms that given an instance find an almost-optimal solution, with respect to some desired objective function, rather than merely the value of such a solution.
+After all, in many settings, one seeks a solution rather than merely its value, and typically the value is easy to determine from the solution itself, thus making the positive result stronger.
+However, when proving negative results (i.e., hardness of approximation results), it is natural to consider the possibly easier task of approximating the value of an optimal solution (rather than finding the solution itself).
+This makes the negative result stronger, and typically makes the proof more clear.